Configure Microsoft Entra provisioning to retrieve pronoun information from Workday

-This section describes steps required to enable pronoun data in Workday.
-We recommend engaging your Workday administrator to complete the steps listed below.
+This section describes the steps required to enable pronoun data in Workday.
+We recommend engaging your Workday administrator to complete the steps listed.

 Ensure that pronoun display and sharing preferences are enabled as per Workday guidelines.
-Refer Workday documents:
+Refer to the Workday documents:

 Use Workday Maintain Pronouns task to define preferred pronoun data (HE/HIM, SHE/HER, and THEY/THEM) in your Workday tenant.

-Use Workday Maintain Localization Settings task -> Personal Information area to activate pronoun data for different countries.
+Use Workday Maintain Localization Settings task -> Personal Information area to activate pronoun data for different countries/regions.

-Select the Workday Integration System Security Group used with your Azure AD integration.
+Select the Workday Integration System Security Group used with your Microsoft Entra integration.
 Update the domain permissions for the security group, so it has GET access for the Workday domain Reports: Public Profile.